alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 * one for hosts,
 * and one for reviews.

 These models will be views built on top of the raw data in the `raw_listings`, `raw_hosts`, and `raw_reviews` tables.
 We will make some minor changes to these tables, such as renaming columns, as a first step in cleansing our data.
-In this section, we will implement the src_listings model together.
-Then, you will have the chance to implement the necessary src_reviews model through a guided lab and assess the src_hosts model as an individual task

 ---
 Creating a new model in the `models/src/` folder called `src_rlisting.sql`: